fleemaja/code_sketches/README.md

     December 2016
 [Slither Snake](http://codepen.io/fleemaja/pen/zoRPMY "Slither Snake") - the classic 'snake' game with 'slither.io'-like fluid motion rather than the discrete grid organization and motion of the original.

+    January 2017
+Giphy Madlibs - This project will use the giphy api to add gif visuals to the user's completed madlibs story.
+User inputs will be used as giphy search queries (with a random gif chosen from the top results) to build a vertical wall of silly visuals alongside the story.